What Is City Planning Software?

 Cons

-- Steep learning curve requiring significant training and expertise
+- Steep learning curve for advanced 3D and analytics workflows

 Who They're For